haproxy/haproxy/doc/lua-api/index.rst

   **context**: task, action, sample-fetch, converter

-  This attribute is an array of declared proxies with frontend capability.
+  This attribute is a table of declared proxies with frontend capability.
 Each proxy give an access to his list of listeners and servers.
-Each entry is of type :ref:`proxy_class`
+The table is indexed by the frontend name, and each entry is of type :ref:`proxy_class`.

-  Warning, if you are declared frontend and backend with the same name, only one of these are listed.

   :see: :js:attr:`core.proxies`
   :see: :js:attr:`core.backends`